knandersen/dmjx-intelligent-design-2024/modules/module1-teachable-machine/exercise2-export-and-use-model.md

 ![](/assets/ex2-export-dialog.png)

-In Exercise 1 you learned how to build simple classification model.
+In Exercise 1 you learned how to build simple classification models.
 In this exercise we will focus on how we get the models into our favorite programming environment (P5js or a HTML/Javascript framework).

 1. Repeat Exercise 1 or use one of your existing models
 2. In the `Preview`-pane, click `Export Model`